Siyan-G/ip/docs/README.md

 6. The GUI should appear in a few seconds similar to the picture below.
    ![Screenshot of the GUI](https://Siyan-G.github.io/ip/Ui.png)

-7. Type the command in the text field and click Send to execute it. e.g. typing 'help' and clicking 'Send' will show you a list of commands available with their formats.
+7. Type your commands into the text field and press Send to execute them.
+For example, typing `help` and pressing Send will display a list of available commands.
+___
 ## Available Commands

 **Warning:** All commands are case-sensitive and must be typed in lowercase.